AI For Active Roof Leak Calls

 Answer and classify the leak

-iando.ai identifies active water entry, ceiling stain, missing shingles, skylight leak, flashing issue, storm damage, tarp-now request, inspection need, warranty question, or insurance-related concern.
+iando.ai identifies active water entry, ceiling stain, missing shingles, skylight leak, flashing issue, storm damage, tarp now request, inspection need, warranty question, or insurance-related concern.

 Capture what dispatch needs

-It gathers address, service area, leak location, water-entry timing, room affected, attic or ceiling context, roof type if known, access notes, photo status, insurance context, and urgency.
+It gathers address, service area, leak location, water entry timing, room affected, attic or ceiling context, roof type if known, access notes, photo status, insurance context, and urgency.

-Route a credible next step
+Create a credible next step

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.

-Active leak and tarp-now calls
+Active leak and tarp now calls

 Water dripping, ceiling stain spreading, attic moisture, missing shingles, storm exposure, or a homeowner asking whether someone can tarp the roof today.